Something’s Happening Here.

 Overlay Districts

-Encourage live/work construction
+Encourages live/work construction

-Create land-use flexibility, diversified housing and economic development opportunities
+Creates land-use flexibility, diversified housing and economic development opportunities

-Deliver pedestrian- and bike-friendly streets that will foster a downtown mindset of walkability
+Delivers pedestrian- and bike-friendly streets that will foster a downtown mindset of walkability

 Yorktown by the Numbers